TNA Impact!: Expansion to two hours (2007–2010)

 Due to further viewership growth, Impact! was expanded to two hours on October 4, 2007, still starting at the same time of 9:00 p.m.
 On January 17, 2008, Spike presented an event entitled "Global Impact!", which featured TNA wrestlers in matches against talents from New Japan Pro-Wrestling and on March 27, 2008, Impact! aired live for the first time in the show's history in its regular timeslot.
-Announced in a release on TNAwrestling.com on April 2, 2008, TNA came to terms on a deal that had the show airing in Australia starting April 5.
+By April 2, 2008, TNA had come to terms on a deal that had the show airing in Australia starting April 5.
 Up until then, they had only broadcast their monthly pay-per-view events on Main Event in Australia.
 The contract expired in March 2011 and was not renewed, however, in May 2011, the show was picked up by Australian Network FuelTV, which began airing it every Saturday at 8:30 p.m.
 AEST, starting on June 11.
 On October 23, 2008, TNA aired its first Impact! filmed outside the Impact Zone in Orlando, Florida.
 It was broadcast from The Joint in the Hard Rock Hotel and Casino in Las Vegas, Nevada.
-TNA also made the transition to HD for this broadcast and announced that all future episodes would be broadcast in High Definition.
+TNA also made the transition to HD for this and all future broadcasts.

 Move to Mondays (2010)

 On January 4, 2010, the show went head-to-head for the first time with TNA's rival-promotion WWE's flagship show Raw.
 This would be the first time since March 2001 that two major wrestling promotions went head-to-head in a Monday night television ratings competition.
 TNA advertised the debut of Hulk Hogan and his return to professional wrestling, while WWE promoted the return of Bret Hart to Raw, who last made an appearance in November 1997 before the Montreal Screwjob.
-On this night, Impact! was watched by more than 3 million viewers for the opening hour, towards the end of the show, the viewership declined to 2.2 million viewers, this was the highest viewership in the show's history; Raw was watched by 5.6 million viewers, the most since August 2009.
+On this night, Impact! was watched by around 4 million viewers for the opening hour, but towards the end of the show, the viewership declined to 2.2 million viewers.
+This was the highest viewership in the show's history.
+Raw was watched by 5.6 million viewers, the most since August 2009.

 Impact! was permanently moved to Monday nights on March 8, 2010.
 The show would air live on a bi-weekly basis and be taped for the following week.
-On the edition of March 8, Impact! debuted their new theme song.
-Beginning with the show of April 12, 2010, Impact! was aired at 8:00 p.m.
+Beginning with the April 12, 2010, episode, Impact! was aired at 8:00 p.m.
 Eastern on Spike TV.
-This change was made as a result of the increase in ratings from the show of March 29, 2010 (which aired at 9:00 p.m.
-Eastern) and the show of April 5, 2010 (which aired at 8:00 p.m.
-Eastern).
-The final Monday Impact! scored a 0.8 rating and was then moved back to Thursday nights, the reason for the return to Thursdays was due to reduced television audience figures on Mondays.
+This change was made as a result of an increase in ratings from the March 29, 2010, show (which aired at 9:00 p.m.
+Eastern) to the April 5, 2010, episode, which aired at 8:00 p.m.
+Eastern.
+During this period, replays of the show continued to air on Thursday nights.
+After two months, the show returned to Thursdays permanently as the ratings for the Monday showings were declining.
+The final Monday Impact! scored a 0.8 rating.